syselement/ine-notes/ejpt/hostnetwork-penetration-testing/3-metasploit.md

 - **Metasploitable3** is a vulnerable virtual machine developed by Rapid7, intended to be used as a vulnerable target for testing exploits with Metasploit.

-> 🔬 You can find my the lab installation & configuration with Vagrant at [this page](https://blog.syselement.com/home/home-lab/redteam/metasploitable3), *set up for educational purposes*.
+> 🔬 You can find my lab installation & configuration with Vagrant at [this page](https://blog.syselement.com/home/home-lab/redteam/metasploitable3), *set up for educational purposes*.

 - Kali Linux attacker machine must be configured with **the same local network** of the Metasploitable3 VMs.